bbrener1/LADetector/README.md

 *If you use our program to analyze your data in a published work, please cite the above paper in your publication.*

-For questions about usage, please email Xianrong Wong: xwong2@jhu.edu, Teresa Luperchio: trl@jhmi.edu, or Karen Reddy: kreddy4@jhmi.edu.
+For questions about usage, please email Xianrong Wong: xwong2@jhu.edu, Teresa Luperchio: trl@jhmi.edu, or Karen Reddy: kreddy4@jhmi.edu, bug reports and feature requests can be addressed to Boris Brenerman: bbrener1@jhu.edu

 ## Introduction